 She added that learning to be assertive in the decisions made as a healthcare practitioner is very scary as professionals come to realize they have someone’s life in their hands.
 Scotten continued by stating that, there are many challenges relating to factors outside of actual healthcare practice that include charting and documentation, keeping updated on medical advancements and credentialing.

 “Having a good support system during your training and practice is very helpful,” Scotten noted.
-“It took 7 years from the start of medical school to the end of my pediatric training and my first pediatric career position.”
+“It took seven years from the start of medical school to the end of my pediatric training and my first pediatric career position.”

 The best way to advance in a career as a Pediatrician is to continue to gain as much experience as possible.
-Additionally, Paediatricians are granted the opportunity to further select from 19 subspecialties, helping them to further concentrate their expertise and skills in specific focuses within pediatrics.
+Additionally, Pediatricians are granted the opportunity to further select from 19 sub-specialties, helping them to further concentrate their expertise and skills in specific focuses within pediatrics.
 While there also exists the possibility for advancement through participating in pediatric research or entering the realm of continued education, other Primary Care Pediatricians advance through establishing their own private practice.

 “If you want to lead a hospital, Pediatricians will need get a degree in business and there are several geared toward medical business,” Scotten explained.
-“If you want to become a Dean of a medical school, you get more training in education.
+“If you want to become a dean of a medical school, you get more training in education.
 To advance, Pediatricians can also stay in one workplace and eventually become a partner in a practice.”